paragonie/certainty/README.md

 **Requires PHP 5.6 or newer.**

+## Who is Certainty meant for?

+* Open source developers with no control over where their code is deployed (e.g. Magento module developers).
+* People whose code might be deployed in weird environments with CACert bundles that are outdated or in unpredictable locations.
+* People who are generally forced between:
+  1. Disabling certificate validation entirely, or
+  2. Increasing their support burden to deal with corner-cases where suddenly HTTP requests are failing on weird systems

+Certainty allows your software to "just work" (which is usually the motivation for disabling certificate validation) without being vulnerable to man-in-the-middle attacks.

 ### Motivation

 Many HTTP libraries require you to specify a file path to a `cacert.pem` file in order to use TLS correctly.